by Sean D. Harmon

 Imagine if a group of Americans wrote a series of documents about 100 years ago all of which claimed a man had risen from the dead.
 This group of Americans worshiped him as the Supreme One of all mankind.
 The movement was called the Bostonians.
 Even though the movement was a surprisingly very successful movement, and even though such documents had accurate historical details and factual information about the surroundings and events of the United States at the time of the movement, you would naturally and rightly dismiss it because you could come up with a myriad number of general explanations why this movement thrived even without much examination.
 After all, we have thousands of thriving religious movements that have outrageous beliefs, including many that are based on factors that run against cultural norms or just outright kooky.
 But suppose you examined it deeper than just on an anecdotal level.
 You looked at the details and found out that there was a series of barriers that made the success of this movement even more improbable.

-It wasn’t just any group of individuals who claimed his resurrection, but vast groups of people scattered throughout the United States.
+Itjust any group of individuals who claimed his resurrection, but vast groups of people scattered throughout the United States.
 The Supreme One that the Bostonians all worshiped was a man who was raised up in a very disreputable part of town, and they didn’t just adhere to any particular principal he taught, social cause or political ideology he specifically stood for, but made him the very impetus of the movement and its theology.
 They adorned and worshiped the man himself as a savior and the answer to all of mankind's ills.
-The Bostonians were made up of a mixture of races, including both upper and lower classes, even different religious backgrounds, and they were all closely knit.
+The Bostonians were made up of a mixture of races, including both upper and lower classes, even different religious backgrounds, and though there were obviously religious contentions between them throughout the years of the movement based mainly on formality, they were all for the most part of one accord about the theology of the man himself.

 This demographic mixture is something you find exceptionally odd in light of the societal and political friction between race and class relations at that time; a time white and black race, rich and poor relations often exploded into violent confrontations.
 The adherents were also a mixture of political ideologues, both conservative and liberal, and there were debates between these groups within the movement about these diverse conservative/liberal political views that were recorded in letters -- i.e. which views were more compatible to its adherents and how they should be integrated into the movement.
 How odd that such diverse political ideologues could disagree on these issues yet all maintain a consistent belief in this same absurd theology.
 They obviously faced harsh ridicule and even physical persecution from the rest of the communities and their own countrymen around them, but the movement thrived and never died out regardless.

 What's even worse is that the Supreme One they worshiped was convicted as a pedophile and was executed thusly by the state.
-If you don't think I'm exaggerating and that the public stigma of someone crucified in the first century is not as potent a stigma as the analogy I'm using here, you need to read what the ancients thought of the fate of crucifixion firsthand (discussed here: , ).
+If you think I'm exaggerating and that the public stigma of someone crucified in the first century is not as potent a stigma as the analogy I'm using here, you need to read what the ancients thought of the fate of one crucified firsthand (discussed here: , ).
 Moreover, not only did the group not try and cover up or hide the fact he was killed for this crime, but aggrandized the crime and made his fate the impetus of their theology.
-Now this has gotten extremely odd considering how Americans view criminal pedophiles, not just the fact that it's illegal, but the fact that such individuals are to be scorned and repudiated as the lowest form of criminality imaginable in western culture.
+Now this has gotten extremely odd considering how Americans view such criminal as a pedophile, not just the fact that it's illegal, but the fact that such individuals are to be scorned and repudiated as the lowest form of criminality imaginable in western culture.

 You might accept the fact they continued his legacy and their reverence to him if they believed he had been falsely charged and thus expunged the whole thing (that he is a pedophile) from their theology, but this isn't the case.
 They actually aggrandized the charges against him and confirmed he was a pedophile but that this was God's plan all along and the proof was that God brought him back to life after death.
 The first thing you’d assume about this group of Bostonians is that they had all gone mad.
 But how could this be with so many diverse Americans ranging within an assortment of demographics and of all walks of life?